 Not Feeling Yourself?

 Sometimes, depression brings quite obvious changes.
 It is almost as if you can’t recognise yourself anymore.
 You might look at this new self and not like what you see, not realising that it is actually depression that has changed you.
 You can find more information here about the ways in which depression can impact our relationships and physical health, for example.

-Sometimes the tunnel vision brought on by depression means that you don’t realise how much you’re being affected.
-In this case, it can be friends, family or others who point out that you’re different or that something isn’t right.
+Sometimes the tunnel vision brought on by depression means that you don’t realise just how much you’re being affected.
+In this case, it can be friends, family, or others who point out that you’re different, or that something isn’t right.

 The changes depression brings will be different for each person.
 The changes may feel very subtle and internal, with the ‘public you’ seeming to go on as normal.
 Conversely, the changes may be obvious and dramatic.
 It may feel as if you have been very suddenly affected, or you may look back and notice a long, slow slide down into depression.